-The HDC-1001 can transfer more than one sector per command if interfaced using DMA and interrupts.
+The HDC-2001 can transfer more than one sector per command if interfaced using DMA and interrupts.
 Transfers as large as an entire track can be executed.
 The Sector Count register holds the number of records to be transferred.
 (If Sector Count is zero then 256 records will be transferred.)
 The Sector Number register holds the starting sector of the transfer.
 When a multiple sector transfer is successfully completed, the Sector Count register will be equal to zero and the Sector Number register will be equal to the last sector transferred plus one.
-If a fatal error is encountered during a multiple sector transfer, the Sector Number register will be left pointing to the sector that contained the fatal error and the Sector Count register will hold the number of sectors that were not transferred.